 - pest free areas, pest free places of production or pest free production sites; or

-- a systems approach considered to be effective in mitigating the risk posed by this psyllid on pomelo fruit, and approved by the department; or
+- a systems approach considered to be effective in mitigating the risk of this psyllid on pomelo fruit, and approved by the department; or

 - fruit treatment considered to be effective against psyllids, such as methyl bromide fumigation.